1MinKhantSoe1/Sorting-Top-3-Hosts-By-Location/README.md

 # Sorting-Top-3-Hosts-By-Location

-This program searches most expensive host in NYC by using Maximum Algorithm.
+This program sort top 3 hosts by location using insertion sort algorithm.